chaos-polymtl/lethe/doc/source/examples/dem/bouncing-particle/bouncing-particle.rst

 Insertion Info
 ~~~~~~~~~~~~~~~~~~

-Since the insertion of the particle must be done at as specific height, the ``list`` insertion method is used.
+Since the insertion of the particle must be done at a specific location, the ``list`` insertion method is used.
 The ``insertion frequency`` can be set to any value, since we're only using one particle.
 The insertion location is centered in the X-Y plane and at a height of 0.5 m in the Z direction.

 .. code-block:: text